vineethk96/led_RPI/README.md

-# assignment-2
+# Assignment 2 Team 19

-## Client.py
+## client.py

+### Author
+Vineeth Kirandumkara

-## Processor.py
+## processor.py

+### Author
+Mohammad Aarij

-## Storage.py
+## storage.py
+### Description
+This file is the highest-level application that runs on the server RPi to respond to queries.
+### Structure
+This program consists of two threads:
+1. Controls the GPIO pins to continuously show the book inventory count on an LED using the API defined in LED.py.
+The book inventory count is retrieved by using the API defined in MongoDB.py.
+2. Continuously retrieves queries/commands from the processor over a Bluetooth connection, parses them, uses the API defined in MongoDB.py to modify the book inventory according to the command/query, creates a response payload according to the command/query, and sends the response payload back to the processor over the Bluetooth connection.

+**Note:** Since both threads access the book inventory, it is a shared resource and thus a mutex is used to make it thread-safe.

+For more information about this program, open a Python3 interpreter prompt and type ```import storage```, followed by ```help(storage)```.

+### Author
+Sajan Ronvelwala

-## Mongo.py
+## MongoDB.py

+### Author
+Mohammad Aarij

 ## LED.py
 ### Description
 This file takes care of all LED functionality.
-The Storage.py file can access the displayStatus function by sending the number of books as an argument, and the LED will blink the appropriate number of times.
+The storage.py file can access the displayStatus function by sending the number of books as an argument, and the LED will blink the appropriate number of times.

 ### LED Class Functions
 1. ConcatenateList(self, list)